-The DreamSF Fellowship is an opportunity for DACA-approved youth to serve San Francisco’s immigrant communities while gaining valuable professional experience and training.
-DreamSF Fellows will commit to working 20 hours per week on a project-based fellowship with an immigrant-serving nonprofit or public organization.
-Additionally, Fellows will receive weekly leadership and skills training in technology, public policy, civic participation and nonprofit administration.
-Fellows receive a $7,800 stipend for completing the fellowship, which will run from June 1-December 18, 2015.
+The DreamSF Fellowship is an opportunity for DACA-approved youth to serve San Francisco’s immigrant communities while gaining paid professional experience and training.
+DreamSF Fellows commit to working 20 hours per week on a project-based fellowship with an immigrant-serving nonprofit or public organization.
+Additionally, Fellows receive weekly leadership development and professional skills training and a monthly stipend.
+Please contact Kraig Cook at email@example.com with questions or for more information.

 Please note that the DreamSF Fellowship will prioritize applications from San Francisco residents who have not yet completed a four-year college or university degree.